cjnevin/ReaderMonadPOC/README.md

-# IOMonadPOC
+# Reader Monad POC
-Proof of concept using IO monad, redux, and snapshot tests
+Proof of concept using reader monad, redux, and snapshot tests

-## IO Monad
+## Reader Monad
-The IO monad allows us to abstract all dependency injection in our application to a single point (known as a `World` or `Environment`).
+The Reader monad allows us to abstract all dependency injection in our application to a single point (known as a `World`).
 We can then inject a different `World` in order to run unit or automation tests (or different configurations).

 For example:
 * A `Debug World` may log every event that goes through the system, to help us debug.